Join us on our mission to change the world through better decisions

 We are looking for a candidate with at least 5+ years of professional experience in UX and graphic design.
 The ideal candidate will also be passionate about the behavioral sciences and genuinely curious about how they can be applied to create impact through digital products.
 Key attributes of the ideal candidate include:

-- Master of Tools: You master tools such as Sketch and Illustrator
+- Master of Tools: You master tools such as Figma, Sketch, Illustrator

 - Design Expertise: you have a strong portfolio of digital products designs (mockups, wireframes, journeys) and a passion for modern, minimalistic design languages